Tag: cybersecurity

 return session

-Notice the use of socks5h instead of socks5.
-The socks5h scheme ensures that DNS resolution is performed through the Tor network, adding an extra layer of privacy.
+The socks5h protocol ensures that DNS lookups are performed through Tor, adding an extra layer of privacy.

 session = get_tor_session()